TuringLang/Turing.jl/docs/src/for-developers/interface.md

 ```

 The first `step!` function just packages up the initial parameterization inside the
 sampler, and returns it.
-We implicity accept the very first parameterization.
+We implicitly accept the very first parameterization.

 The other `step!` function performs the usual steps from Metropolis-Hastings.
 Included are
 several helper functions, `proposal` and `q`, which are designed to replicate the functions